mzattera/v4j/docs/009/index.md

 # Abstract

-In this note, I show evidence of structural differences in words appearing in the 5 main clusters (see [note 003](../003)) of the Voynich, suggesting that the two Currier's languages A and B are probably only a major distinction in a bigger group of such "languages".
+In this note, I show evidence of structural differences in words appearing in the 5 main clusters (see [note 003](../003)) of the Voynich, suggesting that the two Currier's languages A and B (see [CURRIER (1976)](../biblio.md)) are probably only a major distinction in a bigger group of such "languages".
 I also argue how these languages might be the result of different "parametrizations" of the cypher.